 There’s no way around it, a DUI will drastically affect your car insurance.
-Most insurance companies will see you as a high-risk driver and increase your auto insurance rates.
-Or an insurer could even cancel your insurance altogether.
+Most insurers will classify you as a high-risk driver and increase your auto rates.
+Or an insurer could even cancel your policy altogether.

 Find the best car insurance after a DUI